IsaacMarovitz/IsaacMarovitz/README.md

 ### Hello
 Hi, my name's Isaac.
 I mainly work on cross-platform apps and Rust projects.

-- 🔭 I’m currently working on: Ryujinx, SharpMetal, and Whisky
+- 🔭 I’m currently working on: SharpMetal, and Whisky
 - 😄 Pronouns: He/They

 <br/>